Tragic fire destroys mechanic shop in Denham Springs, owner now has to rebuild

 Baker and his crew showed up Friday and began cleaning the aftermath of the fire.
 They're not alone, though.

 Multiple people have reached out or showed up to help and show support.
-Amanda Pearson, a relative of Baker, said it hurts seeing such devastating events happen to such kind hearted people.
+Amanda Pearson, a relative of Baker, said it hurts seeing such devastating events happen to such kindhearted people.

 Trending News